How to Do Web-to-App Migration Without Spending a Penny [MAMA Board]

 That means you have a holistic view of the user path, that you can see the different touchpoints they have on their website and on their app.
 You can see when they go back and forth instead of having two separate lines of action, one purely on the website and one purely on the app, which then allows you to classify these customers based on their flows rather than just saying, “Maybe they’re an aggressive app purchaser or a really aggressive web purchaser.”
 You can say, “Actually, I noticed they search extensively on the app, but only buy on the website.”
 That knowledge helps you identify how you can then market to them better.
 So, full customer journey.

 The second point to cover is cross device attribution.
 We know that cross device is a big buzzword, but what does it really mean in this case?
 It means that you can identify the performance of your marketing across different platforms.
-For example, you might have a situation where you spend money to drive purchases in the app, but users don’t convert at that moment in that tracking environment.
+For example, you might have a situation where you spend money to drive purchases in the app, but users don’t convert at that moment in that attribution environment.
 What if you then found out that, actually, they did convert a week later on the website – but you never captured it?
 In a single customer view, that cross device attribution allows you to attribute your marketing spend effectively for the customer rather than for the platform.

 In addition to the above, a single customer view improves your channel attribution.
 So, you really know the return on investment of your marketing spend.